lucamezzalira/pacojs/README.md

 pacojs
 ======

-the best friend of an Agile Javascript developer
+the best friend of any Javascript developer